Change (party): Ideology

 Zmiana argues that Poland has become "a kind of transmission belt for Washington's interests", growing so politically and economically dependent on USA that Poland is "ready to commit any stupidity at Uncle Sam's request".
 The party opposes Polish membership in NATO, believing that it creates dependence on the military-industrial complex of Western countries, and has dragged Poland into wars in Afghanistan and Iraq.
-Zmiana argues that NATO is pushing Poland into a conflict with Russian Federation, and warns of the possibility of 'second Western Betrayal' where the main NATO countries would not defend Poland.
+Zmiana argues that NATO is pushing Poland into a conflict with the Russian Federation, and warns of the possibility of a 'second Western Betrayal' where the main NATO countries would not defend Poland.
 The party is staunchly opposed to the presence of American troops in Poland, with its activists stating that "we say no to the presence of American troops in Poland, just as we say no to the presence of all foreign troops in Poland", and that "a nation that does not have the exclusive right to station its own army in its own country is not really an independent nation and is not capable of conducting its own policy".

 Zmiana argues that "the CIA and NATO decide what happens in Poland".
+It denounces liberalism and color revolutions.
+It argues that since 1989, Poland has been “a semi-colonial market for Western goods and a reservoir of cheap labour for Western corporations”, and advocates the need to restore Polish independence, and proposed the “true” Polish raison d’état along with peaceful coexistence.

 The party has been described as anti-establishment, and contains far-left, national-conservative and left-nationalist tendencies.
 Zmiana calls itself "the first non-American party in Poland", and emphasizes its anti-liberalism and anti-capitalism.
 Polish political scientist Paweł Gotowiecki describes the party as "Polish Syriza" (before Syriza's moderation), while also noting the pro-Russian views of the party as well as heavy inspiration from Dugin and his Eurasian movement.
 Zmiana's postulates are also comparable to that of Samoobrona, a party that Piskorski previously belonged to that Gotowiecki classifies as "populist-leftist, agrarian-populist, populist-nationalist, radically populist, popular-nationalist, or belonging to the national left."
 Gotowiecki also rejects the allegations that Zmiana was organized by Russian authorities, arguing that the party remains too marginal to be influential in politics.